maschmann/MarkdownContentBundle/README.md

 ### Templating
 The base layout uses bootstrap3 via CDN and provides some base for your own designs.
 Just override

     vendor/asm/markdown-content-bundle/Asm/MarkdownContentBundle/Resources/views/layout.html.twig
 in your own Bundle(s).
-Have a look at the used variable names!
+Have a look at the variable names!
 Content template:

     vendor/asm/markdown-content-bundle/Asm/MarkdownContentBundle/Resources/views/Content/index.html.twig

+### Meta data
+You can add metadata for the page with a simple one-liner comment within the markdown file.
+The comment will be stripped by the metadata content hook.
+Syntax:

+    /* Title: pagetitle Description: some cool description for your page content */

+Available metadata fields:

+    $headers = array(
+        'title'       => 'Title',
+        'description' => 'Description',
+        'author'      => 'Author',
+        'date'        => 'Date',
+        'robots'      => 'Robots',
+        'template'    => 'Template',
+    );

+## Upcoming/planned
+ * precaching for markdown file search on compiler pass
+ * caching of markdown content
+ * maybe more loader types
+ * online editor